 - MOA and AOA.

 - Bank statement of the company for the full year.

 - Consent of directors and members.

 - Board meetings must be conducted by every company within 30 days of registration.
-Either 1/3rd of directors or minimum 2 directors should be present in the meeting and they should inform before 7 days prior meeting.
+Either 1/3rd of the directors or a minimum of 2 directors should be present in the meeting and they should inform before 7 days prior meeting.
 Private companies should conduct a minimum of 2 board meetings in a year by filing a declaration form DIR-8 and disclosure of directors' interest by filing MBT-1.

 - The auditor must be appointed by the company within 30 days of incorporation by taking the consent of the auditor and filing an e- form ADT-1 with prescribed fees with MCA.

-- The company must file an INC-20A business commencement certificate by submitting a current account statement that contains proof of submission of the prescribed amount within 180 days from the registration of the company.
-Consequences for not filing will be either payment of a delayed fee or winding up of a company by MCA.
+- The company must file an INC-20A business commencement certificate by submitting a current account statement that contains proof of submission of the prescribed amount within 180 days of the registration of the company.
+Consequences for not filing will be either payment of a delayed fee or the winding up of a company by MCA.

 - It is the duty of companies to prepare financial statements such as balance sheets, profit or loss accounts, etc in order to update your information with MCA for compliance.

 - It is necessary to file income tax returns with the income tax department every year as it comes under the compliance requirements list.

 - The annual general meeting should be conducted on or before 30th September of each year.
 If the general meeting is conducted for the first time, the time period will be extended up to 31st December of the year.

 - After every annual meeting, the company should file MGT-7 for filing annual returns within 60 days from the date of the meeting.
 MGT-7 will include a notice of AGM, a notice of directors, a director's report, etc.